amane1234/Latitude-5410-Opencore/README.md

 * Realtek SD card reader doesn’t work on Sequoia.
 However, you may build & try this: [RealtekCardReaderFriend for Sequoia](https://github.com/Lorys89/RealtekCardReaderFriend)
 * TPD1 device can’t be disabled.
 Disabling the device make the touchpad irresiponsive.
 * Touchscreen causes erratic behavior.
+* Forcing Apple GuC injection using igfxfw=2 can improve iGPU performance by up to 20%.
+This also increases the iGPU base clock from 300 MHz to 500 MHz, resulting in higher power consumption.
-* The default PL1/PL2 are set to 45W 64W, change the value for better power mamagement.
+* The default PL1/PL2 are set to 15W 64W, change the PL2 value for better power mamagement.
 * iGPU (RC6) and NVMe may conflict.
 If so, add `forceRenderStandby=0`, [NVMe Panic Details](https://github.com/acidanthera/bugtracker/issues/1193)

 ---